Saikomantisu/portfolio/content/blog/navigation-bar-and-bottom-navigation-bar-in-flutter.md

 ### What is the difference?
 According to the [flutter docs](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html) `NavigationBar` is an updated version of `BottomNavigationBar`.

-Whether to use `NavigationBar` or `BottomNavigationBar` mainly depnds on the requirement of your app, But there are some pros and cons to both of them.
+Whether to use `NavigationBar` or `BottomNavigationBar` mainly depnds on the requirement of your app, Both `BottomNavigationBar` and `NavigationBar` serve as means of navigation within an app, but they have different implementations and use cases

 Before we start, Just wanted to clarify that I'm still leaning about flutter as I'm writing this blog.